vippsas/vipps-login-api/api-guide/auth-solutions/azure-b2c/CustomPolicyLogin.md

    d. *SignUpOrSignin.xml*

-To test the policy select *B2C_1A_signup_signin*, select the web application you wish to test, specify a Reply URL (for example <https://jwt.ms>), and click *Run Now*.
+To test the policy, select *B2C_1A_signup_signin*, select the web application you wish to test, specify a Reply URL (for example, [https://jwt.ms](https://jwt.ms)), and click *Run Now*.
 The Reply URL will be the page the user is sent to after a successful login.

 ## Sequence Diagram of the flow implementation